Aerotoxic syndrome: History

-The contaminated air on aircraft issue was first reported in crews flying on aircraft powered by the General Electric J-57 engine in the early 1950s.
-This coincided with the first use of synthetic lubricants and the use of bleed air on aircraft.
-This led to considerable research into the issue at the time by aircraft manufacturers such as Boeing, Douglas and North American.

 A year-long Australian Senate investigation in 2000 received evidence of some "successful applications for workers' compensation" for illness which the applicants attributed to exposure to fumes on a BAe 146.
 The applicants consisted of approximately 20 crew members who described oil fumes leaking into the aircraft cabin.
 That investigative committee concluded "the issue of fume contaminants should also be considered a safety issue with regard to the ability of cabin crew to properly supervise the evacuation of an aircraft and the ability of passengers to take part in an evacuation".

 In 1996, Air UK reported overuse of a disinfectant (formaldehyde) for the toilets and to clean the galley floor and that inhalation of the fumes from that chemical, would produce light-headedness, headaches and nausea.
 "The CAA notified UK Operators at that time (CAA ref.
 10A/380/15, dated 2 August 1996) of this potential hazard, as the misuse of this agent was apparently widespread."

+The term "aerotoxic syndrome" was first published in 2000 by Chris Winder and Jean-Christophe Balouet, who created the term to describe the ill health symptoms which they argue were caused by exposure to air that, according to them, was contaminated by jet engine oil.

 On 5 November 2000, both the captain and first officer of a Jersey European Airways BAe 146 became unwell while landing at Birmingham International Airport.

 Both became nauseous, and the captain experienced double vision and had difficulty judging height, but managed to land the aircraft safely.
 Both pilots were taken to a hospital but no cause for their illness was found.

 The incident investigation report concluded that "There is circumstantial evidence to suggest that the flight crew on G–JEAK were affected by contamination of the air supply, as a result of oil leakage from the auxiliary power unit (APU) cooling fan seal into the APU air stream, and into the ECS system ducting.
 This contamination allowed fumes to develop, a proportion of which entered the cabin and cockpit air supply."